gvSIGAssociation/gvnix/addon-service-layer/docs/td-contract-first-from-java.rst

    @XmlJavaTypeAdapter(DateAdapter.class)
    private Date dateOfBirth;

-* @XmlAccessorType(XmlAccessType.FIELD): De esta forma pueden crearse tipos de datos primarios, arrays de primitivas o clases.
+* @XmlAccessorType(XmlAccessType.FIELD): In this way you can create primitive data types, arrays of primitives or classes.

 * @XmlSchema